The R1 Discover Vision — Imagine What We See

 The R1 Discover Vision — Do You See What We See?

 Engagement: Imagine a future when individuals will be quickly engaged and motivated with online self-discovery tools.
 Imagine a future where the tools we provide empower individuals to tap into the way they like to process information given their learning styles, literacy level, culture, and native language.
 An individual’s self-efficacy is best activated through a journey of self-discovery, reflective learning, and with tools that empower them to choose their own path and destiny.
-R1 Discover was envisioned to tap into how individuals like to learn, tap into information deeply rooted in an individual’s psychology, and enable, through learning and vocabulary building, to effectively express one’s voice.
+R1 Discover was envisioned to tap into how individuals like to learn, tap into information deeply rooted in an individual’s psychology, and enable them, through learning and vocabulary building, to effectively express one’s voice.
 Imagine deploying a standardized and easily scalable set of tools, where programs no longer have to wonder what’s happening behind group room doors.
 Imagine a day where your program is not defined based on who shows up that day, the facilitation skills of the counselor, or what a decade old curriculum research study says is effective today.
 How do you get individuals to counseling that don’t want counseling?
 How do you equip your team with tools that are as fun and interactive for them to lead as it is for the individuals they serve.
 The speed to engagement and “conscious raising”, the first of 10 Processes of Change according to Drs.
 Prochaska and DiClemente, is through information, education, and feedback.
 It is the first step clearing the path toward self-efficacy and improved outcomes.

 Exploration, Learning, and Growth: Imagine a future when fundamental behavioral health topic activities are accessible and consumed by individuals based on self-directed choices sparked by an individual’s interest, curiosity, and learning style.
 Imagine a day when programs will serve up tools where individuals will find topics that resonate with their unique situations and circumstances in addition to what programs assign.
 Imagine a future where individuals can learn at their own pace, not be held up by a sequential set of modules that are prescriptive, one-size-fits-all, and disengage both the learner and the practitioner delivering them.
 Imagine if the same tools we use to engage individuals also increase the knowledge, skills, and effectiveness of the workforce, and engage them for their own self-care.
 Imagine a future when the activities are interactive, fun, put the individual in the center of the learning experience, and drive more thoughtful discussions because of the reflective insights they produce.
 Imagine when the result of these reflective learning experiences produce personalized goals driven through an individual’s choice and self-efficacy.
 Yes, the roadmap includes the ability for individuals to created SMART Goals, journals, or cognitive behavioral plans for Discovery Cards bookmarked in activities (warning signs, triggers, traumatic experiences, etc.).
 Imagine a set of tools that are colorful, approachable, break stigma, and inspire individuals to explore and discuss their mental health and wellness in a healthy productive way.
 Yes, this is all possible.